Orange man pleads not guilty to attempted murder, rape

-Gallegos Grajeda, 53, of Orange was arrested last April and charged with abduction, a felony, and assault and battery of a family member, a misdemeanor.
+Gallegos Grajeda, 53, of Orange, was arrested in April and charged with abduction, a felony; and assault and battery of a family member, a misdemeanor.

-On May 14, 2019, while he was out on bond, the defendant picked up five more felony charges, all allegedly occurring on May 9, 2019: attempted first-degree murder, rape, entering the home of a protected person, abduction and burglary.
+On May 14, while he was out on bond, the defendant picked up five more felony charges, all related to incidents occurring on May 9: attempted first-degree murder, rape, entering the home of a protected person, abduction and burglary.

-Gallegos Grajeda’s lawyer, Adam Rhea of Charlottesville, asked the judge to consider setting bond for his client.
-He said Gallegos Grajeda wanted to track down a phone that could provide evidence in his defense.
+After the arraignment, Gallegos Grajeda’s lawyer, Adam Rhea of Charlottesville, asked the judge to consider setting bond for his client for a second time.
+He said Gallegos Grajeda wanted to track down a phone that will provide evidence in his defense.
 Rhea framed his request by saying the most serious charge his client faces is the violation of a protective order.

 Orange County Assistant Commonwealth’s Attorney Katie Fitzgerald begged to differ.
-Pointing out that the defendant is charged with attempted murder, among other offenses, she said Gallegos Grajeda had “immediately re-offended” after he was released on bond for the charges filed last April.
+Pointing out that the defendant is charged with attempted murder, among other offenses, she said Gallegos Grajeda had “immediately re-offended” after he was released on bond.

 “To unleash him on this community would be a serious misstep in this case,” Fitzgerald said.

-After hearing both sides, Durrer said he was “not comfortable” letting the defendant out on bond a second time from Central Virginia Regional Jail, given the number of charges against him and his lack of ties to the area.
+After hearing both sides, Durrer said he was not comfortable letting the defendant out on bond again from the Central Virginia Regional Jail, given the number of charges against him and his lack of ties to the area.

 Post a comment as